sequential-parameter-optimization/Hyperparameter-Tuning-Cookbook/md_files/401_spot_hpt_sklearn_classification.md

 ## Step 4: Specification of the Preprocessing Model {#sec-specification-of-preprocessing-model-401}

-Data preprocesssing can be very simple, e.g., you can ignore it.
+Data preprocessing can be very simple, e.g., you can ignore it.
 Then you would choose the `prep_model` "None":

 ```{python}
 prep_model = None